 - Gravity will assist in forcing the object out, along with coughing.

-If you don’t see an improvement within a few seconds, try one of these techniques:
+If you don’t see an improvement within a few seconds, use one of these techniques:

 - Apply some pressure on the keel.
 This is the parrot’s breastbone.
 Pressing gently will compress the area and dislodge the item.
-Do this extremely gently as you may break the bone otherwise.
+Do so gently as you may break the bone.

 - Simulate regurgitation.
 Hold the beak between your fingers.
 Apply just enough pressure to simulate the same head-bobbing motion that is observed during regurgitation.
 Doing this may trigger the ejection of the obstacle.

 - Call the vet.
-You can also ask over the phone about measures you can take to help your parrot breathe.
 The vet will give you specific advice based on how your parrot is choking and what it’s choking on.
 This may include emergency measures to remove the blockage if you can’t get to the vet in time.

 When your parrot eats soft food, like formula, it’s not really choking on the food.
 Baby parrots are choking on the water content.
 It may have eaten too fast and aspirated some of the water in the mix.

-That’s because the food content is purposefully kept soft to avoid choking.
-That way, it can’t get lodged in the throat.
+Food content is purposefully kept soft to avoid choking so that it can’t get lodged in the throat.
 Once the parrot begins coughing, the muscles in its throat will contract and expand.
 This will move the soft, gooey substance around and make it pass.

-The only exception would be if you severely overfed the parrot.
-According to AFA Watchbird, the formula would have nowhere to go, as the crop overfills.
-In this case, you can only hope the parrot coughs it up or take it to the vet.
+The only exception will be if you’ve overfed the parrot.
+According to AFA Watchbird, the formula would have nowhere to go as the crop overfills.

 Can You Give A Parrot The Heimlich Maneuver?